 When it comes to your mortgage, planning for the worst-case scenario like job loss or rising interest rates is important.
 It’s so important that the process even has a name.

 Stress testing your mortgage makes good financial sense, and as of January 2018, has become a mandatory part of applying for a mortgage in Canada.

-If you’re shopping for a home, it’s important to make sure that you can still afford your mortgage if interest rates continue to rise, and this should be a key part of how you determine your overall budget.
+If you’re shopping for a home, it’s important to make sure that you can still afford your mortgage if interest rates start to rise, and this should be a key part of how you determine your overall budget.

-Canada’s banking regulator agrees.
 In January 2018, the Office of the Superintendent of Financial Institutions (OSFI) instituted several new mortgage rules requiring both homebuyers with less than a 20% down payment (known as high-ratio mortgages) and those with a 20% down payment or more (uninsured mortgages) to stress test their mortgages.

 The stress test requires homebuyers to qualify for a mortgage interest rate that is higher than the rate they’ll end up actually getting.

 Previously, this test was required only for high-ratio mortgages, but these new regulations extended the test to all mortgages.

 The stress test requires you to qualify for the greater of either the Bank of Canada’s qualifying rate (currently 5.19%) or the contracted rate plus two percentage points.